jburguete/mpcotool/README.md

 terminal:
 > $ export PATH=$PATH:/usr/lib/openmpi/gcc/bin

 On OpenSUSE Linux 15.2, in order to enable OpenMPI compilation, in 64 bits version do in a terminal (OpenMPI configure script does not work in last OpenSUSE versions then does not apply this step):
 > $ export PATH=$PATH:/usr/lib64/mpi/gcc/openmpi/bin

 This software has been built and tested in the following operative systems:
 * Debian 10 (Linux and Hurd)
 * Dragonfly BSD 5.8.3
-* Dyson Illumos
+* Fedora Linux 34
-* Fedora Linux 33
+* FreeBSD 13.0
-* FreeBSD 12.2
+* Gentoo Linux
 * Linux Mint DE 4
 * Manjaro Linux
 * Microsoft Windows 10
 * NetBSD 9.1
-* OpenBSD 6.8
+* OpenBSD 6.9
 * OpenInidiana Hipster
 * OpenSUSE Linux 15.2
-* Xubuntu Linux 20.10
+* Ubuntu Linux 21.04

 Probably, it can be built in other systems, distributions, or versions but it has not been tested.